 The fields, which are not yet completed, will comprise a club house, two softball fields, upgrade of the existing fields, development of a football field and practice area and further upgrades to the access road.

-The installment of an all-purpose practice synthetic field, which has been subject to some controversy, is slated to be completed by the end of July, Cirulli said.
+The installment of an all-purpose practice synthetic field, , is slated to be completed by the end of July, Cirulli said.